 In relation to non-financial investments, the Council's Estates team has the experience of RICS-qualified staff.
 The Council has working relationships with a range of specialist consultants whose areas of expertise include property management, development and infrastructure, investment and valuation.
+This is crucial for the due diligence required in assessing potential commercial investments.
+The process for this is set out in the Commercial Strategy.

-Lending list
+3. Lending list